Keith Andrews (footballer): International career

-Andrews made his full international debut for the Republic of Ireland on 19 November 2008, coming on as a second-half substitute and scoring a goal as part of a 3–2 home defeat in a friendly match against Poland.
-He played his first competitive match for Ireland, being unlucky to have a goal disallowed in a 2–1 World Cup qualification group match victory over Georgia.
-He was also present in Paris for France 1–1 Ireland (18 November 2009).
+Andrews made his debut for the Republic of Ireland on 19 November 2008, coming on as a second-half substitute and scoring a goal as part of a 3–2 home defeat in a friendly match against Poland.
+He played his first competitive match for Ireland, having a goal disallowed in a 2–1 World Cup qualification group match victory over Georgia.

-After being ever-present in Ireland's midfield during their 2010 FIFA World Cup qualification campaign, he missed the start of their UEFA Euro 2012 campaign due to an injury-hit Premier League season.
-He returned to the Irish squad for the Nations Cup games against Northern Ireland and Scotland.
-He made an instant comeback to the Irish team with a good all round performance against Northern Ireland.

 On 7 June 2011, Andrews scored his second international goal in a 2–0 victory over four-time FIFA World Cup winners Italy in a friendly game in Liège, Belgium.
-His third international goal came in the shape of Ireland's first goal, a header, in the 4–0 victory in the first leg of the UEFA Euro 2012 play-off against Estonia in Tallinn, the second leg of which secured qualification for UEFA Euro 2012 with a 1–1 draw in Dublin.
+His third international goal was a header, the opening goal of Ireland's 4–0 victory in the first leg of the UEFA Euro 2012 play-off against Estonia in Tallinn.
+Ireland secured qualification for UEFA Euro 2012 with a 1–1 draw in the second leg in Dublin days later.

+Euro 2012

-Andrews played every moment of Ireland's UEFA Euro 2012, until the very end of the final game when he was sent off against Italy.
-On 10 June 2012, in Ireland's first game of Group C against Croatia, Andrews failed to score despite having a number of clear shots on goal and actually succeeding in hitting the woodwork; Ireland fell to Croatia by a score of 3–1.
-Andrews's poor luck continued in the following game as Ireland crashed out of the tournament, falling to Spain by a score of 4–0 on 14 June 2012, before he was led off the field in a rage after receiving a red card in Ireland's final group game against Italy, a game the team lost 2–0.
+On 10 June 2012, in Ireland's first game of Group C against Croatia, Andrews failed to score despite having a number of clear shots on goal and hitting the woodwork; Ireland fell to Croatia by a score of 3–1.
+In the following game Ireland crashed out of the tournament, losing to Spain by a score of 4–0 on 14 June 2012, before he was led off the field in a rage after receiving a red card in Ireland's final group game against Italy, a game the team lost 2–0.
 Thus Ireland finished the campaign bottom of Group C with no points, having conceded nine goals and equalling the worst performance by a team in European Championships history.
 Nevertheless, The Irish Times said he was "arguably Ireland's best performer in the tournament".
-Andrews was named as Irish Player of the Year for 2012.
+Andrews was named as Player of the Year for 2012 at the FAI International Football Awards.